viper-adnan/Warez/README.md

 - [ExpressVPN](https://anonym.to/?https://anonym.to/?https://www.expressvpn.com/) ExpressVPN - A VPN with 256-bit encryption, over 94 countries, and no logs.
 Also rated as one of the fastest VPNs out there.
 - [Mullvad VPN](https://anonym.to/?https://mullvad.net/) - Provides OpenVPN/Wireguard support.
 - [Perfect Privacy VPN](https://anonym.to/?https://www.perfect-privacy.com/) - Known in the business since over 10 years.
-- [Private Internet Access](https://anonym.to/?https://www.privateinternetaccess.com/) - Popular subscription-based VPN provider with a proven track record for not keeping logs.
 - [ProtonVPN](https://anonym.to/?https://protonvpn.com/) - High-speed Swiss made VPN that safeguards your privacy.
 - [SurfShark](http://anonym.es/https://surfshark.com/) - Surfshark is an award-winning, secure VPN that encrypts your online data to help you stay private & protected every day, hassle-free.